MaterializeInc/materialize/play/wikirecent/README.md

 ## Extras

+### Open a psql client to Materialize

+The Materialize database is not exposed on a well-numbered port and instead docker-compose chooses a random high-numbered port.
+To open a Postgres REPL, connected to the Materialized instance running as part of this demo, run:

+    ./play/wikirecent/bin/open-psql

 ### Streaming top10 from Materialize to your console

 If you have [psycopg3][] installed on your local system ([psycopg3 install instructions][]), you